IrinaIzq/To-do-list-app/README.md

 ````

 ### b.
 Prometheus Metrics
+**Note**: Prometheus metrics collection is currently configured but not active in the Azure deployment due to in-memory database limitations.
+The configuration is available in `monitoring/prometheus.yml` for local Docker Compose deployment.

+**For Local Development with Docker Compose:**
 Access metrics at: http://localhost:5000/metrics
 Key Metrics Tracked:
 - flask_http_request_total - Total HTTP requests by method, endpoint, status